dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 #### 10.4.1 Motivation

 Complex conditional logic is one of the hardest things to reason about in programming, so I always look for ways to add structure to conditional logic.
-Often, I find I can separate the logic into different circumstances—high­level cases—to divide the conditions.
+Often, I find I can separate the logic into different circumstances — high­level cases — to divide the conditions.
 Sometimes it’s enough to represent this division within the structure of a conditional itself, but using classes and polymorphism can make the separation more explicit.

 A common case for this is where I can form a set of types, each handling the conditional logic differently.
 I might notice that books, music, and food vary in how they are handled because of their type.
 This is made most obvious when there are several functions that have a switch statement on a type code.
 In that case, I remove the duplication of the common switch logic by creating classes for each case and using polymorphism to bring out the type­specific behavior.

 Another situation is where I can think of the logic as a base case with variants.
 The base case may be the most common or most straightforward.
 I can put this logic into a superclass which allows me to reason about it without having to worry about the variants.
 I then put each variant case into a subclass, which I express with code that emphasizes its difference from the base case.

-Polymorphism is one of the key features of object­oriented programming—and, like any useful feature, it’s prone to overuse.
+Polymorphism is one of the key features of object­oriented programming — and, like any useful feature, it’s prone to overuse.
 I’ve come across people who argue that all examples of conditional logic should be replaced with polymorphism.
 I don’t agree with that view.
-Most of my conditional logic uses basic conditional statements—if/else and switch/case.
+Most of my conditional logic uses basic conditional statements — if/else and switch/case.
 But when I see complex conditional logic that can be improved as discussed above, I find polymorphism a powerful tool.

 1『我也赞同老马的观点，没必要所有的条件语句都用多态替换，简单的还是用 if 或者 switch 语句，不过需要借鉴上面的重构手法，对于复杂逻辑的才用多态来取代。』